esper-io/dev-docs/docs/home/faq/technical.md

 ## SAML/SSO

-1.Will all my users be required to sign in via SAML SSO (my IdP) when this is set up?
+1. Will all my users be required to sign in via SAML SSO (my IdP) when this is set up?

  Yes, once you configure the SAML SSO configuration, all users will be routed to sign-in via your own IdP.